The Altruistic Traveller

 Getting there: Speedboat from Male $25USD one-way

-Where I stayed: Lily Rest Guest House (A great eco-conscious, family run guesthouse with a commitment to going plastic-free) (Use this link to save $20AUD on your booking)
+Where I stayed: Lily Rest Guest House (A great eco-conscious, family-run guesthouse with a commitment to going plastic-free) – Under Renovation

 Food & Drink: Average cost of $10USD per meal